 An “automated segment” is like an audience, but it is defined by Target’s personalization models instead of by the marketer.

 An automated segment is made up of specific values (or value ranges) of specific attributes.
 See Step 5 above for example automated segments.
-Note that segments can overlap.
+Segments can overlap.

 To learn more about the random forest personalization algorithm, which is the basis for Target’s personalization models, see Random Forest Algorithm.